Censorship in Canada: Digital Safety Commissioner

 In March 2019, following the Christchurch mosque shooting, Minister of Public Safety and Emergency Preparedness Ralph Goodale stated that the government was planning to carefully evaluate whether social media platforms should be required to censor hate speech and extremist content.
 In 2021, Justice Minister David Lametti introduced Bill C-36 to take down online hate speech and fine those who espouse it for up to $50,000, stating that the "online world" has become the new public square and "that public square should be a safe space".

 After Bill C-36 did not pass due to the dissolution of Parliament and the 2021 Canadian federal election, a new version was drafted in 2022 where a Digital Safety Commissioner would oversee and remove internet content considered harmful.
 The federal government gathered an advisory group, who suggested they remove online content that was "misleading political communications", "propaganda", or content that promoted "unrealistic body image".
 The plan was eventually postponed following these proposals.
+The bill was formally introduced by Justice Minister Arif Virani as Bill C-63 on to establish a Digital Safety Commission.

+After Bill C-63 did not pass following the dissolution of Parliament and the 2025 Canadian federal election, a new version was introduced as Bill C-34 by Minister of Canadian Identity and Culture Marc Miller.
+It proposed to reintroduce the Digital Safety Commission and additionally ban minors under the age of 16 from social media platforms.